- As low as $234/Night

 About the Area

 Located in Myrtle Beach, this apartment is on the beach.
-The area's natural beauty can be seen at North Myrtle Beach Beaches and Myrtle Beach State Park, while Ripley's Aquarium and SkyWheel Myrtle Beach are popular area attractions.
+The area's natural beauty can be seen at Myrtle Beach Beaches and Myrtle Beach State Park, while Ripley's Aquarium and SkyWheel Myrtle Beach are popular area attractions.
 Looking to enjoy an event or a game while in town?
 See what's going on at Myrtle Beach Sports Center, or consider a night out at Burroughs & Chapin Pavilion Place.

 Special Instructions